 Ritz Crackers Peanut Butter Dipped in White Chocolate

 We make our Ritz cracker cookie recipes plain, but you can also add holiday sprinkles, crushed candy canes, or other toppings to go with your theme!

-Also, we melt white chocolate (it really is the best with the peanut butter), but you can also use milk chocolate melts and dark chocolate melts.
-(Or make a few of each!)
+Also, we melt white chocolate / Ritz crackers with peanut butter dipped in almond bark (it really is the best with the peanut butter), but you can also make this as ritz crackers with peanut butter dipped in chocolate or dark chocolate melts.

 - 24 Ritz crackers